mithilgotarne/new-site-project/README.md

 # AmitGhodaSite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Initial Step